miladd3/vue-simple-password-meter/README.md

   methods: {
     onScore({ score, strength }) {
       console.log(score); // from 0 to 4
-      console.log(strength); // one of : 'risky', 'guessable', 'weak', 'safe' or 'secure' this.score = score;
+      console.log(strength); // one of : 'risky', 'guessable', 'weak', 'safe' , 'secure'
+      this.score = score;
     }
   }